 Analysis of the marriage and ascendancy structure of Abraham's Horite people reveals that the rulers had two wives.
 The first was a half-sister, as was Sarah to Abraham.
 The second wife was usually a patrilineal cousin, as was Keturah to Abraham.
 The wives maintained separate households in quite distant settlements on a north-south axis.
 Sarah resided in Hebron and Keturah, of the royal House of Sheba, resided at Beersheba to the south.
+Both Hebron and Beersheba were in the Horite territory that the Greeks called Idumea.

 Alice C. Linsley